Rosella: A mock catalogue from the P-Millennium simulation: SHAM with P-Millennium for the DESI Bright Galaxy Survey

 We assign luminosity values to galaxies in our mock catalogue by assuming that a galaxy occupies every dark matter subhalo that satisfies a minimum value of \vpeak .
 We assume that galaxy luminosities correlate with \vpeak .

 \vpeak , by construction, includes information about a subhalo's formation history.
 When we populate satellite subhaloes with galaxies, \vpeak \ allows us to account for the historical values of that subhalo's \vmax , thus mitigating the influence of effects like dark matter mass stripping as a consequence of mergers.
-There has been evidence of subhaloes with higher \vpeak \ values tending to have higher concentration and earlier formation times, which are some of the properties associated with assembly bias \citep[see][and reference therein]{Xu2018}.
+There has been evidence of subhaloes with higher \vpeak \ values tending to have higher concentration and earlier formation times, which are some of the properties associated with assembly bias \citep[see][and reference therein]{Xu2018}. \vpeak \ can have some downsides, such as some post-merger transient features which may not correlate with changes in galaxy properties \citep{Chaves-Montero2016}.